 (Dashboard – Activity screen)

-Let us show you now how to republish WordPress posts.
+Let’s show you now how to republish posts.

 Useful Tip: The above method also works for editing WordPress pages.

-In some instances, you may decide to republish an old post.
-If you do, there are a few different options you can choose:
+In some situations, you may want to republish an old post.
+If so, there are a few different options you can use to do this:

 Edit Post Date And Time

-You can reschedule your post by editing the date and time that the post was published.
+You can reschedule your post by changing the date and time that the post was published.
 Enter a later date and time and click Schedule.

 Edit Post Status

-When you do this, your post will immediately redistribute to your blog subscribers.
-However, the publication date and time will not change, so the post’s link and position in the timeline will stay unmodified.
+When you do this, your post will immediately be re-sent to your email subscribers.
+However, the publication date and time will not change, so the post’s link and position in the timeline will remain unchanged.

 Tip: If you want a republished post to show up first on your blog, you can always use the “sticky” feature …